With an enormous checklist containing 682 stickers, the 2018 World Cup collection is one of the more difficult if you’re aiming to collect them all.

 Creeping in at number five, Neymar’s Brazil crashed out to a resolute Belgium in the quarter finals of the 2018 World Cup.

-Neymar has scored six World Cup goals from 10 appearances between the 2014 and 2018 World Cups, and the PSG winger is widely seen as one of the best in the world.
+Neymar has scored six World Cup goals from 10 appearances between the 2014 and 2018 World Cups.
+The PSG winger is widely seen as one of the best in the world.

 His sticker is an affordable option, even if it has been graded by the likes of PSA.